vincentarelbundock/Rdatasets/doc/openintro/rst/ami_occurrences.rst

       .. rubric:: Description
          :name: description

-      This data set is simulated but contains realistic occurrences of AMI in NY City.
+      This dataset is simulated but contains realistic occurrences of AMI in NY City.

       .. rubric:: Usage